 If the percentage increases in costs fall short of the percentage increases in the quantities demanded of these services, then the average incremental costs of these services fall also.
 When this happens, the new prices must be greater than the subsequent average incremental costs because they support the monopolist's common costs.
 But when the magnitudes of the preceding percentage increases are reversed, the monopolist experiences increases in its average incremental costs.
-Consequently, the new prices clearly are lower than the new average incremental costs.
-Now, the issue is: Can prices that are below average incremental costs be subsidy free?
+Consequently, the new prices clearly are lower than the new average incremental costs be subsidy free?